Saleh Al-Mulla: Policies supported

 On December 29, 2010, Al-Mulla voted in favor of an Islamic bill that would allow military personnel in the Kuwaiti Army to grow beards.

 In an August 11, 2008, interview with the Arab Times, Al-Mulla said "The time has come for the enactment of a law to recognize and legalize political parties in the country."

 In an August 11, 2008, interview with the Arab Times, Al-Mulla supported allowing women to join the Army and Police.

 On September 22, 2008, Al-Mulla demanded from Minister of Social Affairs and Labor Bader Al-Duwailah a list of companies involved in trafficking.
 Mulla also asked about the measures taken against violating companies and other steps that would be taken in the future to prevent such violations from taking place.

 On November 8, 2008, Al-Mulla proposed that Kuwait allow Iraq to back pay its debt to Kuwait in natural gas.

-On November 19, 2008, Al-Mulla told the Arab Times that he believed that three MPs who were filing to question PM Nasser were secretly seeking to provoke an unconstitutional dissolution of the parliament.
+On November 19, 2008, Al-Mulla told the Arab Times that he believed that three MPs who were filing to question Prime Minister Nasser were secretly seeking to provoke an unconstitutional dissolution of the parliament.